trisulnsm/dinodoc/trisuldocs/docs/ipdr/install.md

 :::info Navigation
-:point_right: Next go to Context:default &rarr;  Start/Stop Tasks &rarr; Stop the Probe and then start it again.
+:point_right: Go to Context:default &rarr;  Start/Stop Tasks &rarr; Stop the Probe and then start it again.
 :::

 ### 4. Request a Trial License

 The built in license only works for 7-days.
-We strongly recommend you contact us for an extended 15-day Trial via https://www.trisul.org/support/get-extended-license/
+We strongly recommend you contact us for an extended 15-day Trial License via https://www.trisul.org/support/get-extended-license/

-## Configure network for IPDR
+## Configure Network for IPDR

 Now the IPDR Server is ready.
 Next you need to get the network to send data to it.